This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may

 - You may need an enema (liquid put in your rectum) before your surgery.
 The enema has a dye in it that shows up on an x-ray.
 The enema and x-ray check for leaks in your colon where your past surgery was done.
 Your healthcare provider may also check your anal sphincter to make sure it is working properly.
-Your anal sphincter is a muscle that keeps BMs in your rectum.
-Your rectum is the end of your colon that holds your BMs until they pass out of your anus.
 Ask your caregiver for more information about these and other tests you may need.
 Write down the date, time, and location of each test.

 The night before your surgery:

-- You may need to drink a special medicine the night before your surgery to help empty out your bowel.
-Ask your caregiver for directions about eating and drinking.
+- You may need to drink a medicine the night before your surgery to help empty your intestines.

 The day of your surgery: